OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-05.md

 ## Judges 5:2

-> “When leaders lead in Israel,
+> “When leaders arise in Israel,
-> when the people willingly offer themselves,
+> when the people offer themselves willingly,
-> bless the Lord!
+> praise the Lord!

 ## Judges 5:3